cakephp/docs/en/installation.rst

 .. note::

-    The built-in drivers all require PDO.
+    All built-in drivers require PDO.
 You should make sure you have the correct PDO extensions installed.

 License